Error Page Codes

 Most users should not encounter this error page.
-It is highly indicative of programming issues with a specific feature, and requires development to resolve.
+It highly indicates programming issues with a specific feature and requires development to resolve.

-To troubleshoot this issue you would need to identify the media type that your client is attempting to transfer via HTTP, and what type of media type the request is claiming to send, and the required media type by the software on the server.
+To troubleshoot this issue, you would need to identify the media type that your client is attempting to transfer via HTTP, what type of media type the request is claiming to send, and the required media type by the software on the server.

-The maximum number of connections from one IP is 8, if you encounter a 421 error, this means that you have exceeded this limitation.
-You can no longer control your FTP connections via FTP Sessions Control in cPanel, this must now be completed via your FTP client.
+The maximum number of connections from one IP is 8.
+If you encounter a 421 error, this means that you have exceeded this limit.
+You can no longer control your FTP connections via FTP Sessions Control in cPanel; this must now be completed via your FTP client.
 For more information on controlling FTP sessions, please review the following article.

 What is a Server Error Code?

-Server Error Codes begin with the number 5, such as 500 or 503 (two of the most common server side errors).
-These error pages indicate that an issue was experienced on the server that prevented it from being able to serve the request.
+Server Error Codes begin with the number 5, such as 500 or 503 (two of the most common server-side errors).
+These error pages indicate that an issue was experienced on the server that prevented it from serving the request.

-Unlike Client Error Codes, a Server Error Code can sometimes be temporary or intermittent caused by temporary resource issues or issues with the route the request took to reach the server or return back.
+Unlike Client Error Codes, a Server Error Code can sometimes be temporary or intermittent caused by temporary resource issues or issues with the request's route to reach the server or return.